OfficeDev/office-docs/Ignite18/HOL3014-excel-custom-functions/Lab.md

 4. Now, let's try out the new function.
 In any cell of your workbook, type the text **=CONTOSO.STOCKPRICE("MSFT")** and press enter.
 You should see that the result in the cell is the current stock price for one share of Microsoft stock.

-## Exercise 4: Create a streaming custom function
+## Exercise 4: Create a custom function that streams real-time data from the web

 The **STOCKPRICE** function that you just created returns the price of a stock at a specific moment in time, but stock prices are always changing.
 Let's create a custom function that streams data from an API to get real-time updates on a stock price.